Year of the Tiger

 J.J.
 Sineath J.W.
 McKinney

 W.W.
-Folson Reuben Inman
+Folsom Reuben Inman

 R.H.
 Hutchison N.B.
 Jones